ctdarwell/wolPredictor/README.md

 6. makePDF – output figures (.pdf & .png) of prediction accuracy

 	We use the Python package matplotlib to output a graphical representation of predictive accuracy performed at each iteration.
-The flag: `-g`: indicates the gap between ticks on figure x-axis [default = 10; use multiples of 10 e.g. 100, only].
+The flag: `-g`: indicates the gap between ticks on figure x-axis [default = 10].
 The flag: `-q`: can be used to switch off makePDF with `-q 0` [default: `-q 1`].

 7. The program ‘outputInvestigator.py’ is a short script to investigate performance from the output files of the main program.